betaflight/blackbox-log-viewer/Readme.md

 This tool has not been tested on Internet Explorer, but definitely won't work on versions earlier than version 9.

 Your web browser must support the video codec that your flight video uses in order to play it.
 Firefox doesn't support H.264 videos on Mac, so if your video won't play, try Google Chrome instead.
+If it still won't play, follow the instructions in the next section to convert your video using Handbrake.

 The best performing web browser tends to be Google Chrome, especially when trying to play your flight video at the same time.